vinitran/FlappyBird/README.md

 - Visual Studio or Code block

 Rule:
-- You must Click on the screen, or use your spacebar to get started.
+- You must left click on mouse, or use your spacebar to get started.
 Fly the bird as far as you can without hitting a pipe.

 Source code: